What are Clients Relationships

 Not only should you make your customers feel valued, you should also find unique ways to think outside of the box and provide unexpected value to your customers.

 You can provide added value by being an “expert” in your space by offering tools, insight and tips that are complementary to the product or service you are providing for your clients.

 For example, if you are in the marketing technology space, and you come across a great tool that helps track social media presence and reach, share it with your clients as a nice way to say “I’m thinking about your company’s success.”

-You’ve proven that your product provides value to your client and you’ve shown them that you’re willing to go above and beyond to help their business succeed by offering insight to other tools that they might find useful.
+You’ve proven that your product provides value to your client and you’ve shown them that you’re willing to go above and beyond to help their business succeed by offering insight into other tools that they might find useful.

 You’re building a relationship with your client that goes beyond selling them a product or service they need, you’re proving to them that you are a champion of their business as much as you are a champion of selling them yours.